 Adult school programs in California served a plurality of learners who entered without a basic secondary education.
-More than 40 percent of all adult school learners indicated they neither possessed a high school diploma nor a GED certificate at the time they entered their programs.
+More than 40 percent of all adult school learners indicated they neither possessed a H.S.
+Diploma nor a GED certificate at the time they entered their programs.
 See Figure 9.